1. Get a realty broker and a lender

 The first 2 steps in buying a foreclosure should happen almost simultaneously: Find a real estate broker who works directly with banks that own foreclosed homes and get a preapproval from a lender.

-Elaine Zimmerman, a Memphis real estate investor and author, recommends that shoppers first visit any site with a database of foreclosed homes.
+Elaine Zimmerman, a real estate investor and author, recommends that shoppers first visit any site with a database of foreclosed homes.
 You also could look at a local real estate website that lets you filter the results to see only foreclosures.
-You might find the acronym REO, which means "real estate owned" (owned by a bank, that is).
+You might find the acronym REO, which means "real estate owned" (by a bank, that is).
 This signifies that a home has been through foreclosure and the lender is selling it.

 2. Get a broker on your side

 The goal of combing through foreclosure listings is not to find a house; it's to find an agent.
-Banks usually hire 1 or a few real estate brokers to handle their REO properties in a market.
+Banks usually hire one or a few real estate brokers to handle their REO properties in a market.
 In a lot of cases, the buyer works directly with the bank's broker instead of using a buyer's agent.
 That way, the commission doesn't have to be split between 2 brokers.

 "A lot of these Realtors have a long-term relationship with these banks, and they know of listings that haven't even come on the list yet," Zimmerman says.
 "Call them about the listings that you're interested in, but also ask them about listings that may be coming up because sometimes it may take a day or two or even a week before a listing actually comes onto the database."

 Such a request might not always pan out.
 In places where thousands of foreclosed properties are for sale, you might not get much one-on-one attention from overloaded agents.
-To prove that you're serious about buying, says Jenson, "right before or after you meet with the agent, meet with the lender."
+To prove that you're serious about buying, says Jensen, "right before or after you meet with the agent, meet with the lender."